Diversity, Equity and Inclusion in SPP

 The Master of Public Policy Program at OSU is a strong ally and advocate for students from diverse backgrounds and offers the opportunity for students to participate in a wide range of interdisciplinary inquiry on policy that affects diverse communities.

 We are striving to provide a truly multicultural, diverse and international learning environment.
-For this purpose, we have been partnering with Diversity & Cultural Engagement (previously called Intercultural Students Services), with OSU International Programs, and with several international partners.
+For this purpose, we have been partnering with Diversity & Cultural Engagement (previously called Intercultural Students Services), with OSU International Affairs, and with several international partners.

 We provide a variety of funding sources and scholarships for excellent students from any background.